STM32-base/STM32-base.github.io/cheatsheets/device-name-mapping.md

 | **STM32F479xG** |   STM32F479xI   |  1024 |  320 |  64 |      4 |
 |   STM32F479xI   |   STM32F479xI   |  2048 |  320 |  64 |      4 |

-_\* NOTE: These device names deviate from the standard naming, using the full name of the device (without the "x")._
+_\* Note: These device names deviate from the standard naming, using the full name of the device (without the "x")._

 ## STM32F7 mapping